-- 1. The grade is posted and/or work is reviewed by instructor. - The required Focused Review Plan is sent to the Student Success Coach by the instructor on the same day grades are posted/work is reviewed or a few days later, depending on the instructor's schedule.
-The instructor will send a list of students who need a Focused Review and their requirements for completion of the plan to the Student Success Coach. - 3.
-The students will receive their Focused Review through their student email, a read receipt is required by the Student Success Coach.
+- 1. The grade is posted. - 2.
+The required Focused Review Plan is sent to the Student Success Coach by the instructor on or before Friday. - 3.
+The students will receive their Focused Review on Friday through their student email, a read receipt is required by the Student Success Coach.
 If there are questions about the Focused Review, it is the student's responsibility to contact the Student Success Coach as soon as the question arises. - 4.
-Students must complete the plan and get all required signatures (tutor, instructor, etc.) before the deadline of Friday at 4 p.m.
+Students must complete the plan and get all required signatures (tutor, instructor, etc.) before the following Friday at 4 p.m.
 Plan accordingly. - 5.
-Once ALL the assigned tasks are completed, the student must meet with the Student Success Coach to go over the Focused Review before the deadline of Friday at 4 p.m. - 6.
-The Focused Review must be completed by the following Friday that it was sent and turned in no later than 4pm, this includes all required signatures and steps required by the plan.
+Once ALL the assigned tasks are completed, the student must meet with the Student Success Coach to go over the Focused Review before the deadline of Friday at 4 p.m.